kamalmarhubi/website/_posts/2015-06-15-recurse-center-lab-notes-2015-06-15-shipping-ipc-numa-asciidoc.markdown

 support in Linux.
 I came across a [_Linux Weekly News_ article][lwn-numa-sched] from 2012 on NUMA aware scheduling support.
 So many things to think about:

-- the idea home NUMA nodes for processes
+- the idea of home NUMA nodes for processes
 - moving physical pages between nodes while leaving virtual addresses intact
 - grouping processes together into NUMA groups that will always share a home node